levoxtrip/PKB/docs/topics/strive.md

 ## Oportunities
 I'm not waiting for opportunities, I am taking action to create them.
+## Plateau
+“The most important lessons here — especially for young people — is that even if you’re shooting for the stars, you’re going to spend most of your time on a plateau.
+That’s where the deepest, most lasting learning takes place, so you might as well enjoy it.
+When I was first learning…I just assumed that I would steadily improve.
+My first plateau was something of a shock and disappointment, but I persevered and finally experienced an apparent spurt of learning.
+The next time my outward progress stopped, I said to myself ‘oh damn, another plateau’.
+After a few months, there was another spurt of progress and then, of course, the inevitable plateau.
+This time, something marvellous happened.
+I found myself thinking ‘Oh boy, another plateau.
+Good, if I stay on it and keep practicing, I’m absolutely assured another surge of progress.
+It was one of the best and warmest moments of my life.’"

 ## Positioning
 Giving yourself options for the future always appears unconfortable in the current moment.
 Putting yourself in a better position for tomorrow means doing something hard today.
 This can mean a lower return, living below your means or working hard when everyone else is having fun.